mann1mal/zPod-PKS-CSE-Demos/CSERBACDemo/README.md

 ~~~
 $ vcd cse ovdc enable ent-dev-ovdc -o enterprise-dev-org -k ent-pks --pks-plan "x-small" --pks-cluster-domain "pks.zpod.io"
 ~~~
-where `-k` is the k8 provider in question, `--pks-plan` is the PKS cluster [plan](https://docs.pivotal.io/pks/1-4/installing-pks-vsphere.html#plans) CSE will reference when a user provisions a cluster in this envrionment, and `--pks-cluster-doman` is the subdomain that we'll use for the hostname for kubernetes master API access whe a cluster is created.
+where `-k` is the k8 provider in question, `--pks-plan` is the PKS cluster [plan](https://docs.pivotal.io/pks/1-4/installing-pks-vsphere.html#plans) CSE will reference when a user provisions a cluster in this envrionment, and `--pks-cluster-domain` is the subdomain that we'll use for the hostname for kubernetes master API access whe a cluster is created.

 Note: the `x-small` plan is just 1 master/1 worker, so nice and small for cluster creation demo.